Distributed Wasserstein Barycenters via Displacement Interpolation: Proposed algorithm and analysis

-\begin{remark}[Discussion of our results] \begin{enumerate} \item The setting of Theorems~\ref{th:discr-gen} and Corollary~\ref{co:discr-uni} has found applications in computational geometry, computer graphics and digital image processing; e.g., see~\cite{JR-GP-JD-MB:12,MC-AD:14,NB-JR-GP-HP:15}. \item In Theorem~\ref{th:discr-gen}, if all initial measures are sufficiently close in the Wasserstein space, then the PaWBar algorithm computes one of their Wasserstein barycenters.
+\begin{remark}[Discussion of our results] \begin{enumerate} \item The setting of Theorems~\ref{th:discr-gen} and Corollary~\ref{co:discr-uni} has found applications in computational geometry, computer graphics and digital image processing; e.g., see~\cite{JR-GP-JD-MB:12,MC-AD:14,NB-JR-GP-HP:15}. \item In Theorem~\ref{th:discr-gen}, if all initial measures are sufficiently close in the Wasserstein space, then the PaWBar algorithm computes a barycenter.
 This sufficient condition is not a problem in practical applications where the barycenter is used as an interpolation among measures that are known to be similar (e.g., measurements of the same object under noise).
-Moreover, Corollary~\ref{co:discr-uni} tells us that the initial measures in $\Pa(\R)$ could be arbitrarily distant from each other and still the PaWBar algorithm will compute one of their barycenters. \end{enumerate} \end{remark}
+On the other hand, Corollary~\ref{co:discr-uni} tells us that the initial measures in $\Pa(\R)$ can be arbitrarily distant from each other. \end{enumerate} \end{remark}